When you work with Power Mode, you have access to Sprinter's advanced functionality

-You can view and manage the list of available macros for your application in the Macros pane of the Power Mode group.
+You can view and manage the list of available macros for your application in the Macros section of the Power Mode pane.

 Sprinter's scanners enable you to check whether strings in your application are spelled correctly, whether the application conforms to Web Standards (Web applications only), if there are broken links, or whether the user interface of your application is translated correctly.

 You can turn the scanners on or off as needed.
-Use the Scanners pane (Power Mode group) to turn on the relevant scanners.
+Use the Scanners section in the Power Mode pane to turn on the relevant scanners.
 During the test run, you use the Scanners sidebar to begin a scan.

 Now you are ready to Begin Your Run.